-- Distribution of the commodity would be for retail sale as the intended use of the commodity is human consumption.
-Fungi present on the surface of fruit could potentially be distributed via wholesale and retail trade and waste material would also be generated. - Table grape bunches with any obvious symptoms of infection would be unmarketable and would not be sold within Western Australia.
+• Distribution of the commodity would be for retail sale as the intended use of the commodity is human consumption.
+Fungi present on the surface of fruit could potentially be distributed via wholesale and retail trade and waste material would also be generated.

+- Table grape bunches with any obvious symptoms of infection would be unmarketable and would not be sold within Western Australia.
 Fruit without symptoms, or with only minor symptoms, could still be distributed for sale. - Most of the bunch will be eaten but the rachises will remain and would be discarded as waste.
 Waste generated through retail and food service industry distribution pathways is likely to be disposed of in municipal tips and would therefore pose little risk of exposure to a suitable host. - Consumer generated waste could result in small quantities of fruit waste being discarded in urban, rural and natural localities including domestic composts, along roadsides or in other environments.
-There is some potential for consumer waste being discarded near commercially grown, household or wild host plants. - In the PRA area, the majority of the population lives in the Perth metropolitan area and the majority of imported grapes would be distributed there.
-Therefore, most of the waste generated would be managed through metropolitan disposal facilities. - Some waste could enter the environment via composts.
+There is some potential for consumer waste being discarded near commercially grown, household or wild host plants.
+In some areas of Western Australia, commercial vineyards (e.g. Swan Valley) are located near urban areas. - In the PRA area, the majority of the population lives in the Perth metropolitan area and the majority of imported grapes would be distributed there.
+However, most of the waste generated would be managed through metropolitan disposal facilities. - Some waste could enter the environment via composts.
 Composting will either bury the rachis, preventing any spore dispersal, or eventually cause discarded material to rot.
 Only discarded material that remains uncovered and does not degrade or dessicate is likely to produce spores.